evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 * (Optional) Add custom monitoring panels.
 * (Optional) Run Test Suites for continuous testing.

 In this example, you'll track data quality and drift.
-ML monitoring often starts here because true labels for assessing model quality come with a delay - until then, you can only monitor the incoming data and predictions.
-The tutorial covers the core workflow from data to dashboard which works for any evaluation.
-You can later expand it to monitor ML model quality and text-based LLM models too.
+ML monitoring often starts here because true labels for assessing model quality come with a delay.
+Until then, you can only monitor the incoming data and predictions.

+However, the core workflow tutorial covers works for any evaluation.
+You can later expand it to monitor ML model quality and text-based LLM models.

 To complete the tutorial, use the provided code snippets or run a sample notebook.